linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume II/Equity Models and Valuation/Dividend Discount Models.md

 D _ {4} = \$ 2.
 5 5 \quad D _ {5} = \$ 2.
 6 5 \quad P _ {5} = \$ 2 6 \quad N = 5
 $$

-We calculated a fair price based on equation (3) to be  $24.90.
-Suppose that the actual price is$ 25.89.
+We calculated a fair price based on equation (3) to be  \$24.90.
+Suppose that the actual price is\$ 25.89.
 Then the expected return is found by solving the following equation for ER:

 $$
 \begin{array}{l} \$ 25.89 = \frac {\$ 2.00}{(1 + E R)} + \frac {\$ 2.20}{(1 + E R) ^ {2}} + \frac {\$ 2.30}{(1 + E R) ^ {3}} \\ + \frac {\mathbb {S} 2 .
 5 5}{(1 + E R) ^ {4}} + \frac {\mathbb {S} 2 .
 6 5}{(1 + E R) ^ {5}} + \frac {\mathbb {S} 2 6 .
 0 0}{(1 + E R) ^ {5}} \\ \end{array}